sysdiglabs/terraform-provider-sysdig/website/docs/d/fargate_workload_agent.md

   * `stream_prefix` - Prefix for the instrumentation log stream
   * `region` - The AWS region where the target log group resides
 * `sysdig_logging` - (Optional) The instrumentation logging level: `trace`, `debug`, `info`, `warning`, `error`, `silent`.
+* `ignore_containers` - (Optional) A list of containers in this data source that should not be instrumented.

 ## Attributes Reference